hdima/erlport.org/src/docs/python.rst

 ErlPort uses Python `erlport.erlang` module as an interface to Erlang.
 Namely `erlport.erlang.call()`_ function allows to call Erlang functions from Python.
-The `erlport.erlang.call()`_ function accepts Module and Function arguments as `erlport.erlterms.Atom()`_ object and Arguments as a list.
+The function accepts Module and Function arguments as `erlport.erlterms.Atom()`_ object and Arguments as a list.
 Currently each Erlang function will be called in a new Erlang process.
 Let's create the following Python module in ``pids.py`` file in the current directory which will be added to Python path automatically by Python:

 .. sourcecode:: python